-NIA to take over Udaipur tailor beheading case
+NIA takes over Udaipur tailor beheading case

 The National Investigation Agency will investigate the possible involvement of any organisation or international links, the Union home ministry said.

-The Union home ministry on Wednesday directed the National Investigation Agency to take over the murder case of Kanhaiya Lal, a tailor who was beheaded in Udaipur on Tuesday.
+The National Investigation Agency on Wednesday took over the murder case of Kanhaiya Lal, a tailor who was beheaded in Udaipur on Tuesday, reported ANI.
 The killing was filmed by his assailants.

-“The involvement of any organisation and international links will be thoroughly investigated,” the office of Home Minister Amit Shah said.
+“The involvement of any organisation and international links will be thoroughly investigated,” the home ministry office said.

 A purported video of the killing surfaced on social media on Tuesday evening.
 Another clip of two men purportedly claiming responsibility for the killing was also shared online.
 In the video, the men identified themselves as Mohammed Riyaz Attari and Ghouse Mohammed, brandished swords and threatened to kill Prime Minister Narendra Modi.